oneoffcoder/books/sphinx/python-dothis/source/misc-simultaneous-state-updates.rst

 .. highlight:: python
    :linenothreshold: 1

-The key here is to make your code more concise and avoid nuisance variables.
-In the discouraged approach, you create temporary variables to avoid mutating x and y.
-In the encouraged approach, all mutations occur in one coherent line.
+This pattern makes code more concise and avoids nuisance variables.
+In the first approach, temporary variables are used to stage updates.
+In the second, the related updates happen together in one assignment.

 Don't do this
 ^^^^^^^^^^^^^